thanhan92-f1/tenten-dynamic-dns/README.md

-﻿# Tenten Dynamic DNS Updater
+﻿# Custom Tenten Dynamic DNS Updater 2.0

 A Python-based dynamic DNS updater for domain.tenten.vn using Playwright browser automation.
 Since tenten.vn doesn't provide a DUC (Dynamic Update Client) service, this tool automates the web interface to update DNS A records when your IP address changes.